ArizonaTeaKimchi/MastodonGD/README.md

 ## Contributors

-MastodonGD is made by [AZTeaKimchi](https://mastodon.gamedev.place/@AZTeaKimchi), if you would like to contribute feel free!
+MastodonGD is made by [AZTeaKimchi](https://mastodon.gamedev.place/@AZTeaKimchi), if you would like to contribute or make a feature request feel free!

 ## License